SpeedyWeather/SpeedyWeather.jl/docs/src/spectral_transform.md

-# Spectral Transform
+# Spherical Harmonic Transform

-The following sections outline the implementation of the spectral transform between the coefficients of the spherical harmonics (the _spectral_ space) and the grid space on a longitude-latitude [regular Gaussian grid](https://confluence.ecmwf.int/display/FCST/Gaussian+grids).
+The following sections outline the implementation of the spherical harmonic transform (in short _spectral_ transform) between the coefficients of the spherical harmonics (the _spectral_ space) and the grid space on a longitude-latitude [regular Gaussian grid](https://confluence.ecmwf.int/display/FCST/Gaussian+grids).

 ## Inspiration